Huegoxaga/notes/virtualization/docker.md

   - `CHECKPOINT` can be overridden by using the `--checkpoint` flag when executing `docker run`
   - Only the last `CMD` or `CHECKPOINT` command in a dockerfile will be executed
   - When both `CHECKPOINT` and `CMD` are in the same dockerfile, `CHECKPOINT` is used to specify the actual command and `CMD` is used to specify the parameter for the command in `CHECKPOINT`
+  - Usually, use `CMD [ "bash", "docker/launch.sh" ]`
+    - Because only one command will be executed during launch, use bash script to include all the necessary commands inside.
+For background processes, each line except the last should end with `&` in the bash script
+    - When the last service has `&` the container will stop and exit immediately.
+[Click Here](https://docs.docker.com/config/containers/multi-service_container/) for alternative solutions

 ##### Build Image